-Printer Neighborhood is a tool in CentreWare IS that enables you to search for printers on your network, check their status, and manage them remotely.
-You can also install, manage, and view printer usage information.
+Printer Neighborhood is a function in CentreWare IS that enables you to search for printers on your network, check their status, and manage them remotely.
+You can also install and manage printers, and view printer usage information.
 Access to the embedded server in each printer enables you to perform other management tasks.

-The default printer search mode is Quick Phaser Search, which quickly finds the Phaser printers on your local subnet.
+The default printer search mode is Quick Search, which quickly finds the Phaser printers on your local subnet.
 To search for all types of printers or to change other defaults, click the Preferences tab.

-Note: Javascript is required in order to access and use pages in Printer Neighborhood.
-If Javascript is disabled, a warning message is displayed and the pages will not function properly.
+Note: JavaScript is required to access and use pages in Printer Neighborhood.
+If JavaScript is disabled, a warning message is displayed and the pages may not function properly.